energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 1. OVERVIEW

-Create an EW to OCEAN API Bridge and subsystem (EWAI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by millions/billions of EW-DOS enabled devices.
+Create an EW to OCEAN API Bridge and subsystem (EW-AI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by millions/billions of EW-DOS enabled devices.
 The EW-DOS devices send Power Telemetry Data (PDT) about usage and consumption to the marketplace(s).
 OCEAN's data marketplaces would be an ideal way to apply AI learning to improve energy efficiency of IOT devices by studying patterns visible from their real-world usage data.
 Premises and Overall Goal:

     1) To improve the efficiency of IOT energy devices and networks, we need to learn from them by collecting and analyzing real-world consumptiom data analysis,